John H. Chun: Legal career

-Chun served as a law clerk for Judge Eugene A. Wright of the United States Court of Appeals for the Ninth Circuit from 1994 to 1995.
+Chun served as a law clerk for Judge Eugene Allen Wright of the United States Court of Appeals for the Ninth Circuit from 1994 to 1995.
 He worked at the firm of Mundt MacGregor LLP from 1995 to 2005, becoming a partner in 2002.
-In 2005, he became a partner at Preston, Gates & Ellis LLP (now K&L Gates), and in 2006, became a Member with the Summit Law Group P.L.L.C.
+In 2005, he became a partner at Preston, Gates & Ellis LLP (now K&L Gates), and in 2006, became a member with the Summit Law Group P.L.L.C.
 He remained at Summit until 2013, where his practice focused on complex commercial and employment litigation.
 He also served as a member of the American Arbitration Association's Commercial and Employment panels from 2004 to 2014.

 Judicial service

 State judicial service

-In December 2013, Chun was appointed by Washington Governor Jay Inslee to serve as a Judge of the King County Superior Court.
+In December 2013, Chun was appointed by Governor Jay Inslee to serve as a Judge of the King County Superior Court.
 He took office the following February, and served as a trial judge for civil, criminal, and family law cases until 2018.

 In 2018, Governor Inslee appointed Chun to serve as a Judge on the Washington State Court of Appeals, Division One.
 He ran unopposed to retain his seat in November 2019.
 His state court service terminated when he was commissioned as a federal judge.